Customer Centric Functionality

 We are now in the era of the customer.
 The control around product development, customer access to information and customer engagement has gone from the brands to the hands of the customers.

 In short, this means that the customers share their product reviews with the world, have access to competitive pricing information with a simple click, and drive product innovation and development at a demanding and breathtaking pace.

 While many companies think their efforts to unify channels to create one brand voice of engagement addresses much of this shift, there are 3 critical things that retail brands need to do today to meet the expectations and drive success in this new era.

-Today’s customers are driven by creating their own personal brand and find those unique elements that define them.
 This means that they aren’t driven by most popular and instead are looking for something that is built to their unique preferences.
-Yet many of today’s digital commerce experiences focus on presenting the most popular items or try to segment tastes which more often than not completely misses the mark.
+Yet many of today’s digital commerce experiences focus either on presenting the most popular items or on trying to segment tastes—both of which often completely miss the mark.